 Arrogance: Although according to him his actions are good Sinestro has always been shown to have a rather arrogant attitude that in the past has led to his demise in a number of different situations.

-Red Lantern Corps.
-Bearers of the red ring have the ability to drain a Green Power Ring of its energy.
-The ring of a Blue Lantern however has the ability to charge a Green Lantern Ring or negate this negative effect.
-Blue Lanterns rings also have the ability to purge the negative effects that a Red Lanterns Ring can cause upon the wielder of a Green Lantern Ring.
+Blue Lantern Corps.
+Bearers of the blue light can disrupt those of a Yellow Power Ring negating their harmful negative effects.
+Blue Lanterns rings have the ability to purge the negative effects that a negative emotion powered ring like those of a Red or Yellow Lanterns Ring can cause upon the wielder of a Green Lantern Ring.

 Ability To Kill: One of the main weaknesses of the Power Rings that greatly disturbed Sinestro was the fact that the bearers of the Green Lantern Ring were unable to kill.
 Recently however, this restriction on the rings has been lifted but murder is still against the law of the GL Corps.
 This restriction was lifted by the Guardians of the Universe during the War of the Green Lanterns.

 In other media